jorelk19/testChiper/README.md

 ## Architecture

-* Was used koin framework to implement inyection dependencies in the application
+* Was used koin framework to implement dependencies injection in the application
 * Was Used Couroutines to get api information
 * Was used the Retrofit library to access the rest service
 * Was Implemented View Model to manage the information and show in the respective view